var-bin/ng-events/README.md

 # ng-events
-Angular App for creating/sharing events related to Angular field
+Angular App for creating/sharing events related to the Angular field